dvansoye/prompt-portfolio/cato.md

 ---
-title: "Recursive Self-Improvement Lesson Generator"
+title: Recursive Self-Improvement Lesson Generator
-id: "cato-v1"
+id: cato-v1
-version: "1.0.0"
+version: 1.0.0
-description: "Inspired by Cato the Younger, this prompt processes book highlights and reactions to generate a personalized lesson for self-improvement.
-It uses a multi-agent, recursive approach to refine the output."
+description: Inspired by Cato the Younger, this prompt processes book highlights and reactions to generate a personalized lesson for self-improvement.
+It uses a multi-agent, recursive approach to refine the output.
-author: "dvansoye"
+author: dvansoye
 ---
+# User Instructions

+1. Attach the material to learn
+2. Attach GitHub responding
+3. Type cato.md

 # **Cato**

 ## **Namesake**